zaphosting/docs/docs/contribution-submission.md

 Enter a useful commit message which explains what you have done and an extended description where appropriate.
 Finally, commit the changes.
 This will commit it to your fork of the docs.
 You may now head over to the **Submit Content** section to create a Pull Request to submit the content to the main documentation repository.

 ### Testing build locally
-Before creating the final Pull Request, it is a best practise to locally build and test out the documentatiton to ensure everything is working correctly with the changes that you have made.
-We highly recommend that you test your changes locally to ensure that your Pull Request is processes swiftly.
+Before creating the final Pull Request, it is a best practice to locally build and test out the documentation to ensure everything is working correctly with the changes that you have made.
+We highly recommend that you test your changes locally to ensure that your Pull Request is processed swiftly.

 :::note
 If you followed the tutorial to create changes locally, you can skip the first step involving cloning your repository as you should already have it.